emgoto/trello-sla/README.md

 ```
 [See a full explanation here](https://www.emgoto.com/testing-trello-power-ups-on-github-pages/)

+Also run `npm run build -- --watch` in another tab to watch your .js changes.

 ## Pushing your changes
 Make sure to run `npm run build` before pushing changes.
 This will use the settings in `webpack.config.js` and put your js files into the `docs/js` folder.

-We use docs instead of public as this is a limitation of the way Github Pages works.
+We store our code in `/docs` instead of `/public` as this is a limitation of the way Github Pages works.

 ## Calculating SLAs
 We make use of Trello's actions API (this requires the user to authenticate and provide us their token) to grab all the times a card has been moved from one list to another.

-When a new SLA is created,
+When a new SLA is created, it will retroactively apply to all cards on the board, and use all past actions to calculate it.

+When a SLA is updated, it will also retroactively apply to all cards on the board.